-We used the information theoretic approach to investigate competing models (Burnham and Anderson 2002).
-We developed a priori candidate models based on relevant literature and our current understanding of factors that affect fish, crayfish and grass shrimp concentrations (Online Resource 3).
-To identify which of our a priori models were most parsimonious, we employed Akaike's Information Criterion for small sample sizes (AICc).
-We computed $\Delta AIC_i$ values to determine separation between the best model and the other candidate models in the set.
-We then calculated model probabilities (wi) to gather additional support for the models.
+We used an Information Theoretic Approach to investigate competing models (Burnhan and Anderson 2002).
+We developed an a priori set of candidate models based on maximum prey abundance of large fish, crayfish, and shrimp (≥ 2 cm; Klassen et al. 2017), habitat availability, timing of prey availability and interactions (Table X).
+To identify which of our a priori models were most parsimonious, we used Akaike's Information Criteria for small sample sizes (AICc).
+We computed Δ AICc values to determine the separation between the best model and candidate model set within 4 AICc units of the best model.
+We calculated model probabilities (wi) to gather additional support for the models.
 We calculated a likelihood version of the correlation coefficient for each candidate model to assess model fit (Anderson 2007).